acquia/http-hmac-spec/README.md

 ## Response Validation

-The reponse from the server must include the following
+Except for HEAD requests, the reponse from the server must include the following header

 Response header =
 ```